Wondering What Your Recent Deposit From SBAD TREAS 310 Is?

 The EIDL advance or EIDL grant is actually free money from the government to help offset the financial hardships due to the recent pandemic.
-The advance is deposited first, then the loan is to come afterwards.
+The advance is deposited first, then the loan is to come afterward.

 The EIDL Loan

-The EIDL loan is the actual interest paid portion the funds you will be receiving.
-Like stated previously this portion of the loan DOES have to be paid back with interest.
+The EIDL loan is the actual interest paid portion of the funds you will be receiving.
+As stated previously this portion of the loan DOES have to be paid back with interest.
 Most people are wondering if they need the loan and if they don’t, can they just not apply for it?

 Unfortunately, you need to apply for the loan in order to get the advance.
-However, you can pay off the loan immediately once it is deposited with no pre payment penalty.
+However, you can pay off the loan immediately once it is deposited with no pre-payment penalty.

-where Can I Apply For the EIDL?
+Where Can I Apply For the EIDL?